 Siemens shows Vectron MS: The future of European freight transport!

-sustainable transport over the Alps
+Sustainable transport across the Alps

 A look into the future of locomotives